-Linear prediction of Model 3, where Tertiary Enrolment (%) and the Democracy (BMR) dummy is estimated on meritocratization.
+Linear prediction of Model 3 (top figure), where Tertiary Enrolment (%) and the Democracy (BMR) dummy is estimated on meritocratization.
 Both regimes show positive trends, albeit autocracies have a consistent weaker strength than democracies.
 Significance remains high (p<0.01).

-Model 4 - Linear Prediction of Tertiary Enrolment (%) on Meritocratization

-The divergence between democracies and autocracies starts to show in Model 4, where the interaction effect between Democracy (BMR) and Tertiary Enrolment (%) make democracies have a positive effect on meritocratzation, while conversely, autocracies have a negative effect.
+The divergence between democracies and autocracies starts to show in Model 4 (below figure), where the interaction effect between Democracy (BMR) and Tertiary Enrolment (%) make democracies have a positive effect on meritocratzation, while conversely, autocracies have a negative effect.
 The negative impact of autocracies with rising tertiary enrolment rates is however yet insignificant past 15% tertiary enrolment.